Dre Campbell Farm

 Once the stalks are at least 10 inches long, pull them away from the plant with your hands.
 But do not harvest all the stalks at once.

-Once this is done, cut off the leaves but do not eat them.
-This is because the leaves are toxic to humans [3], but you can put them in the compost.
+Take off the entire stem by twisting it off and pulling upward from the base.
+Next, cut off the leaves, but do not eat them.
+The leaves are toxic to humans [3], but you can put them in the compost.

 Where to Buy Seeds